alrz199/autoencoders/README.md

 This repo contains my autoencoder practices.
 In order to see the training output of the notebooks, please open them in colab.

-Here's the link for each notebook:
+the link for each notebook:

 contractive autoencoder: